My art focuses on the symbiosis on merging of multiple influences, media and inspirations.

 Certain questions are always to the fore in my work.

-To my mind light talks about the creation of life, starting from atoms, molecules, through a variety of organisms.
+To my mind it talks about the creation of life, starting from atoms, molecules, through a variety of organisms.
 Can we see the light inside us?
-Every human being lives under a metaphorical helmet or shell of his or her body.
-We observe these protective surfaces at the expenses of our deeper realities.
+Because every human being lives under a metaphorical helmet or shell of his or her body, we observe these protective surfaces at the expenses of our deeper realities.
 My aim is to turn these external and internal realities around.

-We are aware that one cannot see the essence of someone with the naked eye.
-But when you turn on the lights, everything becomes illuminated and new, insights emerge, at the fascinating intersection between the past, present, and future.
+We are aware that one cannot see the essence of someone with the naked eye, but when you turn on the lights, everything becomes illuminated and new, insights emerge, at the fascinating intersection between the past, present, and future.

-Human or non-human or animal form and other shapes that we are all familiar with are important in my work.
+Human, animal form and other shapes that we are all familiar with are important in my work.
 I use these forms as a reference point to shape a body of abstracted sculpture or painting.
 Realism in my work has a strong connection with abstraction.
 When it comes to drawing I love the freedom of joining all these lines together in a seamless flow.